Idukki

 Mobile vs desktop social-proof patterns

-The same social proof should not be laid out the same way on a phone and a 27-inch monitor.
-The screens are different shapes with different attention, the patterns should be too.
+Social proof should not be laid out the same on a phone and a 27-inch monitor.
+Mobile rewards compact, swipeable proof; desktop affords richer side-by-side layouts.
+Design mobile-first.

 Most stores design social proof once, on a desktop monitor, and let it reflow onto a phone.
-The result is proof that is comfortable on desktop and cramped, slow or buried on mobile, which is where most shoppers actually are.
+The result is proof that sits comfortably on desktop and lands cramped, slow or buried on mobile, which is where most shoppers actually are.

-A phone is a tall, narrow screen, held in one hand, scrolled fast.
-A desktop is wide, with room for things side by side and an audience that scans more than it scrolls.
-Proof that ignores that difference either wastes desktop space or overwhelms the mobile column.
+A phone is tall and narrow, held in one hand, scrolled fast.
+A desktop is wide, with room to put things side by side and an audience that scans more than it scrolls.
+Proof that ignores that gap either wastes the desktop space or buries the mobile column under it.

 • Compact rating summaries, a star line and count, not a sprawling block.